al-amin90/journey-joy-client/README.md

 ## Technologies Used

-- Frontend: React.js, TailwindCSS for building the user interface.
+- Stack : React.js, TailwindCSS for building the user interface , node.js, express.js for building Backend.

 - Database: MongoDB for storing user data and travel destinations.